kflemming30/6505-Project/README.md

-## This is the initial project file
+# Project Overview

-This study delves into the intricate relationship between subjective Airbnb reviews and objective neighborhood metrics.
-We collected diverse datasets, including crime statistics, transportation accessibility, demographics, socioeconomic indicators, and environmental quality, aligning them with sentiments expressed in Airbnb reviews.
+This study aims to explore the relationship between subjective Airbnb reviews and objective neighborhood metrics.
+The project involves analyzing diverse datasets, including crime statistics, transportation accessibility, demographics, socioeconomic indicators, and environmental quality, aligning them with sentiments expressed in Airbnb reviews.

-Using correlation techniques—regression, clustering, and correlation coefficients—we will look at meaningful associations, highlighting how subjective perceptions align intricately with quantifiable neighborhood attributes.
-Visualization, including scatter plots and heatmaps, will show nuanced relationships discovered.
+## Objectives
+- Investigate correlations between subjective perceptions in reviews and quantifiable neighborhood attributes.

-This integrated study enhances our understanding of how guest experiences correspond with tangible neighborhood characteristics and establishes a framework aligning review sentiments with diverse objective metrics, illuminating complex dynamics shaping urban perceptions.
+- Enhance understanding of how guest experiences align with tangible neighborhood characteristics.
+- Establish a framework aligning review sentiments with diverse objective metrics.

+## Methodologies and Tools
+- **Data Collection**: Utilize Python libraries (such as Pandas and Requests) to collect and preprocess datasets.
+- **Correlation Techniques**: Employ regression analysis, clustering algorithms (like K-means), and correlation coefficients to identify associations.
+- **Visualization**: Use Matplotlib or Seaborn for scatter plots, heatmaps, and visual representation of relationships.

 ## Data Collection and Analysis:

-### **Crime Statistics**:
+### Crime Statistics:
-Compile crime data from law enforcement to match specific neighborhoods in reviews.
+- **Data Collection**: Retrieve crime data from law enforcement databases.
+- **Methodology**: Match crimes to specific neighborhoods mentioned in reviews using geocoding techniques.
+- **Expected Outcome**: Understand the correlation between reported crimes and sentiments in reviews.

-### **Transportation Data**:
+### Transportation Data:
+- **Data Collection**: Gather transit information using APIs or transportation databases.
-Gather transit information, aligning it with locations mentioned in reviews.
+- **Methodology**: Align transportation data with locations mentioned in reviews through geospatial analysis.
+- **Expected Outcome**: Analyze the impact of transportation accessibility on review sentiments.

-### **Demographic Data**:
+### Demographic Data:
-Access census databases for population, income, education in reviewed neighborhoods.
+- **Data Collection**: Access census databases for population, income, and education information in reviewed neighborhoods.
+- **Methodology**: Conduct demographic profiling and segmentation.
+- **Expected Outcome**: Identify relationships between demographics and sentiments expressed in reviews.

-### **Environmental Quality**:
+### Environmental Quality:
-Obtain air quality, pollution, green space data for the neighborhoods.
+- **Data Collection**: Obtain air quality, pollution, and green space data from environmental agencies.

-### **Correlation Techniques**:
-Use regression, clustering, and correlation coefficients for analysis, quantifying relationships and visualizing patterns.
+- **Methodology**: Spatial analysis to correlate environmental factors with review sentiments.
+- **Expected Outcome**: Understand how environmental quality influences guest perceptions.

-### **Neighborhood Metrics**:
+### Socio-economic Metrics:
-Analyze public transportation, environmental factors, urban development, and weather data to align with guest perceptions from reviews.
+- **Methodology**: Utilize regression analysis, clustering algorithms, and correlation coefficients.
+- **Expected Outcome**: Quantify relationships and visualize patterns between subjective perceptions and objective metrics.

+## Conclusion
+This integrated study aims to enhances our understanding of how guest experiences correspond with tangible neighborhood characteristics and establishes a framework aligning review sentiments with diverse objective metrics, illuminating complex dynamics shaping urban perceptions.